France, Africa seeks support for regional Mali force

 "However, France must come to help to a friend country, one of the poorest in the world, which has been a victim for too many months, not to say years, of an ever more dreadful form of terrorism."

-Military experts say France and its African allies must now capitalise on a week of hard-hitting air strikes by preventing the insurgents from regrouping in the desert.
+Military experts say France and its African allies must now capitalize on a week of hard-hitting air strikes by preventing the insurgents from regrouping in the desert.

 (Additional reporting by Tiemoko Diallo in Bamako, Brian Love in Paris and Bate Felix in Niono; Additional reporting and writing by David Lewis; Editing by Myra MacDonald)